-The alkyl iodides being less stable than the fluorides, chlorides or bromides and also the fact that it’s little expensive has led to the use of other halogens for preparation of alkyl halides.
+The alkyl iodides being less stable than the fluorides, chlorides or bromides and also the fact that it’s a little expensive has led to the use of other halogens for the preparation of alkyl halides.
 These alkyl iodides work out as synthetic intermediate and hence offer specific advantages over alkyl bromides and hence are less frequently used for preparing alkyl halides.

 Alkyl Iodide Synthesis